 Medications Are Effective While You Take Them

-Men who are treated with medications such as alpha-blockers (Flomax, Uroxatral, Rapaflo) or alpha reductase inhibitors such as finasteride (Proscar) or Avodart (dutasteride) typically need to continue taking these medications as long as their symptoms are well-controlled with medications.
+Men who are treated with medications such as alpha-blockers (Flomax, Uroxatral, Rapaflo) or alpha-reductase inhibitors such as finasteride (Proscar) or Avodart (dutasteride) typically need to continue taking these medications as long as their symptoms are well-controlled with medications.
 These medications work only as long as they are taken.
 If these medications are stopped the symptoms will typically recur.

-Medications for enlarged prostate are similar to medications for high blood pressure, which are usually taken as long as they work.
+Medications for an enlarged prostate are similar to medications for high blood pressure, which are usually taken as long as they work.
 If a medication stops working, other treatment options will need to be discussed which may be combination therapy with different medications or minimally invasive office procedures or surgical treatment.